Cairns Tickets and Offers

 As well as the wonders of the oceans, you can also see rainforest plants and animals, which is great if you are short on time or looking to make the most of one attraction.
 Add a little more excitement with a Behind the Scenes tour, the Sea Explorer 5D virtual submarine tour, or camp out for the night at the aquarium for a Shark Sleepover.
 Open 365 days of the year, this a must-see attraction.

 Tropical Island Escapes

-Cairns is the ideal starting point for visits to the nearby islands for a day tour or to relax and stay overnight.
-Among the most popular are Green Island and Fitzroy Island, both of which are short boat trips from Cairns Reef Terminal and offer day-return activities or longer stays.
+Cairns is the ideal starting point for visiting the nearby islands for a day tour or relaxing and staying overnight.
+Among the most popular are Green Island and Fitzroy Island, both short boats trips from Cairns Reef Terminal and offer day-return activities or longer stays.
 Snorkelling, diving and underwater reef viewing are available.